bevacqua/rome/README.md

 ##### `.restore(options?)`

 Restores the calendar, using the provided options (or the default options).
-The associated input field can't be changed.
+The associated DOM element can't be changed.

 ##### `.options(options?)`